kgateway-dev/kgateway/devel/contributing/backports.md

 ## When is backporting appropriate?
 For a backport to be appropriate it must fit the following criteria:
 - The change must have a clear rationale for why it is needed on a previous version of Gloo Edge.
-- The change must be a bug fix or a non-breaking change.
+- The change must be a low-risk change, this often means it is a bug fix or a non-breaking change.
 - The proposed change is targeted to a [supported, stable release branch](https://docs.solo.io/gloo-edge/latest/reference/support/).
 - If the change is a feature request, you must have explicit approval from the product and engineering teams.
 This approval can also be solicited on the backport prs themselves